Jon Cohen (physician)

-Bioreference Laboratories one of the largest commercial laboratories in the U.S. with revenues of almost $ 1 Billion.
-Dr. Cohen led Bioreference to national prominence during the Covid19 crisis.
-Bioreference is now recognized for their work as one of the largest commercial laboratories to have served the U.S. during the pandemic, having performed over 23 million PCR tests and as the national leader for COVID surveillance testing.
+Jon R. Cohen is an American physician, business executive, and former public official who is currently the CEO of Talkspace, one of the largest telehealth, mental health companies in the U.S. He was previously executive chairman and CEO of Bioreference Laboratories.

-Dr. Cohen has been featured in over 150 broadcast and written press interviews over the last 24 months for his leadership during the COVID 19 crisis.

-Cohen served for over nine years as a Senior Executive and named executive officer at Quest Diagnostics.
-Originally as Chief Medical Officer, and then as most recently as Senior Vice President and Group Executive - Diagnostic Solutions.
-Before joining Quest, Cohen served as Senior Advisor to New York Governor David A. Paterson.
+Cohen has been featured in over 150 broadcast and written press interviews for his leadership during the COVID-19 crisis.
+Cohen served for over nine years as a senior executive and named executive officer at Quest Diagnostics.
+Originally as chief medical officer, and then as most recently as senior vice president and group executive – diagnostic solutions.
+Before joining Quest, Cohen served as senior advisor to New York governor David A. Paterson.